-For a long time, well-known manufacturers had the home theater segment fully under control.
-Strictly speaking, this is still the case, but in recent years many small manufacturers have tried their hand at everything Far Eastto prove in this market.
+For a long time, well-known manufacturers had the home cinema segment fully under control.
+Strictly speaking, this is still the case, but in recent years many small manufacturers, especially from the Far East, have tried to prove themselves in this market.

 25 € Banggood Coupon - BlitzWolf BW-VP9

-Cheap projector literally flood the market and promise a lot, but with real home cinema they have very little to do with.
-One would like to address predominantly price-conscious buyerswho want to conjure up a good quality picture on the wall in just a few steps.
+Cheap projectors literally flood the market and promise a lot, but real home cinema has very little to do with it.
+You want to address mainly price-conscious buyers who want to conjure up a good quality picture on the wall in just a few steps.

-Notice: The following review of the BlitzWolf BW-VP9 is structured somewhat differently than the previously published projector test reports.
+Note: The following test of the BlitzWolf BW-VP9 has a different structure than the previously published projector test reports.
 The test is adapted to the target group, which is why measured values for brightness and color accuracy play less of a role.

 Design, workmanship and delivery

-With case dimensions of 300 x 225 x 130 mm Although the BlitzWolf BW-VP9 is not a mini-projector, it is still one of the more compact modelsthat can be used very well on the go.
+With housing dimensions of 300 x 225 x 130 mm, the BlitzWolf BW-VP9 is not a mini-projector, but it is still one of the more compact models that can be used very well on the go.

 The design is largely unspectacular.
-The front of the rectangular plastic case is adorned with Lens with manual focus wheel, the BlitzWolf logo and a color-contrasting design element that hides a front-facing IR receiver.
-The two 5 Watt speaker BlitzWolf placed them on the sides of the projector.
+The front of the rectangular plastic housing is adorned with the lens with manual focus wheel, the BlitzWolf logo and a color-contrasting design element that hides a front-facing IR receiver.
+BlitzWolf placed the two 5 watt speakers on the sides of the projector.

 All connection options are on the back.
-There we would have two HDMI sockets with an unspecified HDMI standard, two USB socketsthat are used to supply power to peripherals or for data transmission, an AV socket, a 3.5 mm jack socket and an RJ45 socket.
+There we would have two HDMI sockets with an unspecified HDMI standard, two USB sockets that are used to supply power to peripherals or for data transfer, an AV socket, a 3.5 mm jack socket and an RJ45 socket.
 Power is supplied via a conventional IEC cable with a C13 plug.
 Next to it is a power button with another IR receiver and a power LED.

-There is a on the top in the rear part of the housing easily accessible control panel.
-To compensate for unevenness, the underside is with four height-adjustable feet Mistake.
+There is an easily accessible control panel on the top in the rear part of the housing.
+To compensate for unevenness, the underside is provided with four height-adjustable feet.
 If you unscrew the feet, an adapter plate can optionally be fitted over the thread.
-In the front part there is a center Quick release adjustment foot, via which the projection angle or the image height can be changed.
+In the front part there is a quick-release adjustment foot in the middle, which can be used to change the projection angle or the image height.

-What the ventilation is concerned, air is sucked in via the rear of the housing.
+As far as ventilation is concerned, air is drawn in through the rear of the case.
 A filter prevents dirt and dust from getting into the projector.
 The air outlet is on the side next to one of the speakers.

-The quality of workmanship is not objectionable.
-The focus wheel rotates reliably and without play, the quick-release adjustment foot can be precisely locked and the rest of the price of 200 € does justice.
+The processing quality is nothing to complain about.
+The focus wheel rotates reliably and without play, the quick-release adjustment foot can be locked precisely and the rest of the price of 200 € is fair.

-The What's in the box contains one in addition to the projector Remote control (IR and Bluetooth), one Lens protective cap, AV cable, HDMI cable and an IEC cable.
+In addition to the projector, the scope of delivery also includes a remote control (IR and Bluetooth), a protective lens cap, an AV cable, an HDMI cable and an IEC cable.
 A quick start guide and a multilingual operating manual are also included.

 Technical data for projection

-The BlitzWolf BW-VP9 is an LCD projector with LED light source. native resolution of the projector reaches high resolution 1920 1080 x pixels.
-Das aspect ratio is optional between 16: 9 and 4: 3 changeable.
+The BlitzWolf BW-VP9 is an LCD projector with an LED light source.
+The native resolution of the projector reaches a high resolution of 1920 x 1080 pixels.
+The aspect ratio can be changed between 16: 9 and 4: 3.

-BlitzWolf provides the luminous flux 6500 lumens at.
+BlitzWolf specifies the luminous flux as 6500 lumens.
 This value alone does not say how much light the projector actually throws onto the projection surface or how bright the projected image will be.
 It only indicates the luminous flux that the light source emits.

-The specification in ANSI lumensthat follows a measuring process and indicates what arrives on the projection surface.
+The specification in ANSI lumens, which follows a measurement procedure and specifies what is important on the projection surface, is somewhat more specific.
 However, this value should also be used with caution, as it is usually determined under ideal conditions that are hardly achievable.
 BlitzWolf does not give a value in ANSI lumens in the case of the BW-VP9.
-The Lifespan of the LED is approx. 40.000h.
+The service life of the LED is approx. 40.000 hours.

-The Throw ratio of the BlitzWolf BW-VP9 is included 1.53:1.
-Which distance to the projection surface is required for which image width, results from "Image width * projection ratio".
-To get an approx. 2 m wide (90 in.)
-Picture to generate, you would have to use the projector in 3 m distance put up.
+The projection ratio of the BlitzWolf BW-VP9 is 1.53: 1.
+Which distance to the projection surface is required for which image width results from "image width * projection ratio".
+In order to generate an approx. 2 m wide (90 inch) image, the projector would have to be set up at a distance of 3 m.

-The Fokus is set manually using the focus wheel.
+The focus is set manually using the focus wheel.
 An autofocus is also not to be expected in this price range.
-Same goes for that Correction of Keystone (Keystone Correction) in the human body and facts about the Zoomboth of which are purely digital.
+The same applies to the keystone correction and the zoom, both of which are purely digital.

 Features and user interface

-As soon as we switch on the BlitzWolf BW-VP9, we are greeted by one Android 9 user interface welcomed, which is very similar to Android TV.
-Still, it is not a full-fledged Android TV.
+As soon as we turn on the BlitzWolf BW-VP9, we are greeted by an Android 9 user interface that is very similar to Android TV.
+Nevertheless, it is not a full-fledged Android TV.
 Features like Google Cast (Chromecast) or the Google Assistant voice assistant do not work.

 The hardware on which the Android OS runs is comparable to that of a TV box / streaming stick.
-The system makes one Amlogic S905X2 SoC with a quad-core Cortex-A55 CPU and a Mali G31 GPU.
-To stand 2GB DDR3 RAM and 16GB eMMC data storage to the side.
-Wireless data transfers are made possible by WiFi (2.4 / 5 GHz) and Bluetooth 4.0 allows.
+The system is an Amlogic S905X2 SoC with a quad-core Cortex-A55 CPU and a Mali G31 GPU.
+This is supported by 2GB DDR3 RAM and 16GB eMMC data storage.
+Wireless data transmission is made possible by WiFi (2.4 / 5 GHz) and Bluetooth 4.0.

 The user interface is pleasantly fluid to use.
-Over the already installed Google Play Store additional apps and games can be downloaded.
+Additional apps and games can be downloaded from the Google Play Store that is already installed.
 The free and cross-platform media player software "Kodi" is also pre-installed on the device and benefits from the performance of the S905X2.
 The BlitzWolf BW-VP9 can handle different video formats and media containers.
 Even high-resolution 4K titles run smoothly on it.

 When it comes to streaming, there are a few things to consider.
 The BlitzWolf BW-VP9 is not a certified Android TV device and only supports Widevine L3.
-A Netflix, Prime Video or Disney + However, being able to stream in high resolution will Widevine L1 needed.
-This means that playback is open with many streaming providers SD quality (480p) limited or not working at all.
+To be able to stream Netflix, Prime Video or Disney + in high resolution, however, Widevine L1 is required.
+As a result, playback is limited to SD quality (480p) by many streaming providers or does not work at all.

 Of course, this only applies to the integrated Android.
-One locks in certified playback device (e.g. Chomecast, NVIDIA Shield TV or Fire TV Stick) via HDMI on, there is no restriction.
+If you connect a certified playback device (e.g. Chomecast, NVIDIA Shield TV or Fire TV Stick) via HDMI, there are no restrictions.

 Data transfers via WLAN are fast, provided the projector is not too far away from the transmitter.
 However, if things get stuck, the LAN connection is a good alternative.
 It is also possible to play content from a hard drive or a USB stick.

 On the other hand, it looks a bit poor in the image settings.
 The OSD is integrated directly into the Android user interface.
 Settings for zoom, keystone correction and projection mode are available.
-Settings for picture and sound quality are available only in HDMI mode to select.
+Settings for picture and sound quality are only available in HDMI mode.
 The following image quality settings are possible.